Travel Blog – Blog About Traveling | The Broad Life

 Yehliu Geopark Guide to Visit

-Taiwan has been becoming one of the coolest and interesting places that visitors should visit, at least once in their life.
-Besides other crowded, bustling destinations such as Tapei 101 tower, Sun Moon lake, National Palace Museum, Jiufen old town, etc. The geological park – Yehliu is a great place for those who are in love with natural beauty.
+Taiwan has become one of the coolest and interesting places that visitors should visit, at least once in their lives.
+Besides other crowded, bustling destinations such as Taipei 101 tower, Sun Moon lake, National Palace Museum, Jiufen old town, etc. The geological park – Yehliu is a great place for those who are in love with natural beauty.

 Yehliu – What Does It Mean?

 There are so many legends about this name.
 In Spain, it is called “Punto Diablos” which means the “devil’s nose”.
-Another explanation is, in the early days, local residents made their living at sea, and they relied on rice suppliers from mainland to offer rice to them.
-During the conveyance, some local people would use the sharp bamboo tube to stick the rucksack and leave a hole on it.
-Thus, the rice could slip out, and be picked up by them.
+Another explanation is that, in the early days, residents made their living at sea, and they relied on rice suppliers from the mainland to offer rice to them.
+During the conveyance, some local people would use the sharp bamboo tube to stick the rucksack and leave a hole in it.
+Thus, the rice could slip out and be picked up by them.
 As a result, merchants often mentioned “the rice was stolen by the savages”.
 Whereas, “steal” and “savage” are pronounced similarly to Yeh (savage) and Liu (steal) in Taiwanese.

 So How to Get There?

 You can also use Google Maps to find the best way from your location to the park.
-The application is quite advanced and up-to-dated which will show you the most advantage paths.
-Then you just need to follow what’s showed on the screen.
+The application is quite advanced and up-to-date, which will show you the most advantageous paths.
+Then you just need to follow what’s shown on the screen.

 The Areas of Yehliu Geopark

-As mentioned, Yehliu draws travelers’ attention by its spectacular landscapes.
-Those are results of sea erosion on soft rock layers over years, leaving immensely shapes of rocks for today.
+As mentioned, Yehliu draws travelers’ attention with its spectacular landscapes.
+Those are the results of sea erosion on soft rock layers over the years, leaving immense shapes of rocks for today.

 The 1st area

-This is a place which has a number of rocks in shapes of ginger and mushroom interlacing one another.
-You can walk around these rocks to take pictures of them, or get to know more about how these appealing rocks from the local tour guide.
-Moreover, this place also have rocks in ice cream or candle shapes, which would definitely captivate you at a very first glance!
+This is a place that has many rocks in the shapes of ginger and mushrooms interlacing one another.
+You can walk around these rocks to take pictures of them, or get to know more about how these appealing rocks are from the local tour guide.
+Moreover, this place also has rocks in ice cream or candle shapes, which would definitely captivate you at a very first glance!

 The 2nd area

-However, one sad thing is that the Queen’s Head cliffs are not just eroded by waves, but also damaged by the impact of human over time.
+However, one sad thing is that the Queen’s Head cliffs are not just eroded by waves, but also damaged by the impact of humans over time.
 At present, the narrow part around the neck of the ledge is only about 138 cm.
-Besides, other special rocks in shape of a Dragon Head, Fairy’s shoes, and Elephant stone are caused by the erosion of waves too.
+Besides, other special rocks in the shape of a Dragon Head, Fairy’s shoes, and Elephant stone are caused by the erosion of waves, too.

 The 3rd area

-In addition to walking around Yehliu park, you will also find a statue of Mr. Lin Tianzhen – a symbol of humanity.
-The statue to remind people of the action that Mr. Lin tried to save a student who was drowning in the sea when he accidentally fell while visiting Lin’s Geological Park in March 1946.
+In addition to walking around Yehliu Geopark, you will also find a statue of Mr. Lin Tianzhen – a symbol of humanity.
+The statue is to remind people of the action that Mr. Lin took to save a student who was drowning in the sea when he accidentally fell while visiting Lin’s Geological Park in March 1946.
 Unfortunately, neither he nor the student can return forever.
 The park management has built this statue in memory of his humane actions.

 When is The Best Time to Visit Yehliu Park?